 Many people came, placed their hands on a dusty set of deer antlers, held aloft on a stick and gave an oath, a very silly but enjoyable oath that conferred several strange concessions to those, having sworn, might visit the streets of Highgate in future….

-While some versions are quite long—one source depicts a ceremony with six stanzas,
+While some versions are quite long—one source depicts a ceremony with six stanzas, the best known points are:

 You must not eat brown bread while you can get white, except you like the brown the best.